spniros/matific-student-management/README.md

 Run `ng serve` for run the application  Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## cors issuse
+if u get api cors issues please install Allow CORS: Access-Control-Allow-Origin plugin in chrome . it will avoid the cors issues.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.